 Restoration Home for Survivor Youth

-Now we are on the cusp of making this vision a reality.
+We are now on the cusp of making this vision a reality.
 Learn more about this project and how you can help local youth rise above their horrific circumstances to grasp a future of hope.

 Based on years of research, visits with other restoration homes across the country, and study of most promising practices, we have prayerfully developed this list of needs for the location of the restoration home.

-Beginning with a home for six girls, we plan to eventually add two more houses on the same property to care for 6 girls each.
+Beginning with a home for five girls, we plan to eventually add two more houses on the same property to care for five girls each.

 Based on studies and most promising practices, our wraparound therapeutic programming will provide survivors with the best chance of restoration.